 Meet the newly revised and updated edition of Weaving Made Easy.
-First published in 2008, this book was written for those who know nothing about weaving or the rigid-heddle loom, but they are eager and ready to learn!
+First published in 2008, this book was written for those who know nothing about weaving or the rigid-heddle loom, but are eager and ready to learn!

-In this newly revised edition, I added detailed step-by-step direct warping instructions that allow you to set up the loom in twenty minutes or less!
+In this newly revised edition, I add detailed step-by-step direct warping instructions that allow you to set up the loom in twenty minutes or less!
 Get a sneak peek at how easy it is here in this YouTube video.

 New and experienced weavers alike will also enjoy my two videos.
 Slots and Holes: 3 Ways to Warp a Rigid-Heddle Loom, shows you three options for setting up your loom including the direct, indirect, and two-heddle methods.
 Knitters know there are reasons to learn more than one cast-on, and so it is true in weaving.
 There is more than one way to get the job done.
 (Whichever way you learned first will be your favorite!)

 In Life After Warping: Weaving Well on Your Rigid-Heddle Loom, I walk you through everything you need to know after your loom is warped.
 I discuss and demonstrate shuttle selection and winding techniques, how to get your weaving off to a good start so you avoid trouble later, managing your edges, measuring as you go, fixing mistakes, removing the fabric from the loom, and fun finishes.

 One final note, if you are lucky enough to have a local shop nearby that supports weaving, please support them.
 They can give you personal handholding when you need it, and they offer you the invaluable service of allowing you to get hands-on experience when picking your yarn, fiber, and equipment.
 Consider your loom, book, and other materials support of this service.